Ashdof/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-whatsnext Script
 This script when executed displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd

+17-hidethisword Script
+This script when executed displays the lines in the file /etc/passwd that do not contain the pattern "bin"